ch007m/home-devices/mount-a-disk.md

   ```
 ## Copy Hard disk to another

-They are different strategies to backup a hard disk to another such as using `dd`
+They are different strategies to back up a hard disk to another such as using `dd`
 ```bash
 dd if=/dev/nvme0n1 of=/dev/sda
 ```